 Are you planning to keep this in the family across generations, or simplify your estate at some point?
 Mineral rights complicate estate planning in ways that surface differently for different families.
 Some find the complication tolerable.
 Others find it grows with each generation as ownership splinters across heirs.

 How comfortable are you with managing the asset?
-Tracking royalty payments, responding to lease offers, evaluating pooling notices, handling tax reporting on royalty income.
+Tracking royalty payments, responding to lease offers, evaluating pooling notices, and handling the tax reporting on royalty income.
 None of this is hard, but it does require attention.
 Some owners find this manageable.
 Others find it draining over time.

 What would you do with the proceeds if you sold?
 This is the question that often clarifies things.
 If selling means paying off a meaningful debt, funding a specific goal, or simplifying your finances, that is a real consideration.
 If selling means moving the money into something else with similar variability, the case is weaker.